Recipe: Instant Pot Short Rib Ragu

 Increase heat to high.
 Add wine and let reduce by half, about 10 minutes.
 Add stock, tomatoes, and bay leaves.
 Nestle short ribs in the liquid.
 Seal and cook at high pressure for 30 (will still need a knife to cut) to 45 (very soft, fork can shred) minutes.
 Let pressure come down naturally for 10 minutes before releasing pressure and removing lid.
 Remove short ribs to a cutting board.

-Simmer sauce over moderate heat until thickened, about 30 minutes longer.
+Simmer sauce over moderate heat until thickened, stirring occasionally, about 30 minutes longer.
 While sauce is simmering, cut the meat from the bones and any connective tissue and shred it with two forks.
 Add the meat back to the pot and let it finish simmering.

 Stir in Parmesan, basil, and remaining parsley.
 Bring to a boil, stirring constantly to emulsify.
 Season to taste with salt and pepper.